dhanibakers/dhanibakers.github.io/README.md

 -	Pizza :
     - Starting from base we prepare at home.
     - Considering kid’s health we started to prepare wheat Pizza’s which are rich in portions with wheat and vegetables.

- # NOTE: We only prepare Veg pizzas.
+ ### NOTE: We only prepare Veg pizzas.

+- Chocolates :
+  - We can prepare custom chocolates like
+  - Dry fruits chocolate
+  - Milk Chocolate
+  - Different sizes and shapes like cartoon, heart etc.

+- Muffins :
+  - Muffins of low cost, custom made like plain, dry fruits, cashew nut, chocolate, Tutti frutti etc.